Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 Place your content behind Azure CDN to improve responsiveness and reduce latency for those accessing the applications and websites.

 ### Assessment questions
-- How is retrieving static assets from the website or application optimized?
+- Is the retrieval of static assets from websites or applications optimized?
-- Does the application infrastructure span multiple regions?

 ## Network Security